vrtmrz/obsidian-tagfolder/README.md

 #### Search tags
-You can search tags.
-As like this:
+You can search tags. like this:

 ```
 sweet -red | food -sweet